Barracuda09/SATPI/README.md

     make clean

-If you like to try DVBAPI (but be aware it still buggy), use:
+If you like to try DVBAPI (OSCam), use:

     make debug LIBDVBCSA=yes